 Slow Cooker Variation

-- Yup.
-Believe it.
-Follow step 1. as directed, then transfer it to the slow cooker.
-Repeat with the zucchini and summer squash.
-Then add the chile mixture, tomatoes, beer, and stock to the pot, using only half the amount of beer and stock called for in the original recipe.
-Continue as directed.
+- Can we make this vegetarian chili any easier?
+You betcha.
+Follow step 1 as directed, then transfer it to the slow cooker.
+Repeat with the zucchini and yellow squash.
+Then add the chile mixture, tomatoes, beans, salt, chili powder, cumin, oregano, beer, and stock to the pot, using only half the amount of beer and stock called for in the original recipe.
+Cook on medium, covered, for 1 hour and 30 minutes.
+Then cook on high, uncovered, for another 1 hour and 30 minutes.